 Speaking of regulation or lack thereof, the Internet of Things presents quite the threat landscape when you consider the deep interconnectivity of IoT devices.
 And yet, regulation and security are mostly an afterthought in this sector.
 The idea of liability around security is starting to be broached, but the panel vehemently agreed that until something catastrophic occurs, there won’t be any sort of demand for regulation, and legislation will be frustratingly circumvented.
 After all, the government has interest in using IoT to their benefit, and the industry of cybersecurity very much follows the credo, “show me the money.”

 If you haven’t been scared off by all the cynicism and the ever-increasing threat landscape around cybersecurity, you’re probably thinking if there’s any sort of hope or silver lining on the horizon.
 Truthfully, it’s hard to make cybersecurity sparkle.
-“It’s a touch industry – there’s not a lot of good news in cybersecurity,” Kuranda noted.
+“It’s a tough industry – there’s not a lot of good news in cybersecurity,” Kuranda noted.
 However, our panel wasn’t all doom and gloom.
 Optimism reared its pretty head, particularly when it came to the topics of diversity and the role of nonprofits in cybersecurity.

 Cybersecurity has always been a man’s world, but the future is looking increasingly female.
 For starters, women dominated our panel, a welcome breath of fresh air in the cybersecurity realm.
 Laura Hautala proudly pointed out the increased effort to bring young women into this field, with programs springing up dedicated to training and educating women.
 However, Hautala pressed that what comes next remains equally important: “What keeps these women that have this training in the industry into positions of leadership?”